aysebercin/DynaPIN/README.md

 conda activate dynapin
 jupyter notebook DynaPIN_API_Workflow.ipynb
 ```
-## 🛠 External Dependencies

-While the conda environment handles most libraries, please note:

-**FoldX:** Due to licensing, FoldX cannot be auto-installed.
-Download it from [FoldX Suite](https://foldxsuite.crg.eu/) and provide the path via `--foldx_path`.

 ## 📂 Output Files

 DynaPIN organizes the analysis outputs into a structured directory as shown below.
 Results are automatically organized into `tables/` (CSV data) and `figures/` (High-quality Plots).